jbryan382/handbook/lessons/cs-api-servers-crud/index.md

             // return NoContent to indicate the update was done.
 Alternatively you can use the
             // following to send back a copy of the updated data.
             //
-            // return Ok(game)
+            // return Ok(gameNight)
             //
             return NoContent();
         }

-        // POST: api/Games
+        // POST: api/GameNights
         //
-        // Creates a new game in the database.
+        // Creates a new game night in the database.
         //
-        // The `body` of the request is parsed and then made available to us as a Game
+        // The `body` of the request is parsed and then made available to us as a GameNight
-        // variable named game.
+        // variable named gameNight.
 The controller matches the keys of the JSON object the client
-        // supplies to the names of the attributes of our Game POCO class.
+        // supplies to the names of the attributes of our GameNights POCO class.
 This represents the
         // new values for the record.
         //
         [HttpPost]
-        public async Task<ActionResult<Game>> PostGame(Game game)
+        public async Task<ActionResult<GameNight>> PostGame(GameNight gameNight)
         {
-            // Indicate to the database context we want to add this new record _context.Games.Add(game);
+            // Indicate to the database context we want to add this new record _context.GameNights.Add(gameNight);
             await _context.SaveChangesAsync();

             // Return a response that indicates the object was created (status code `201`) and some additional
-            // headers with details of the newly created object. return CreatedAtAction("GetGame", new { id = game.Id }, game);
+            // headers with details of the newly created object. return CreatedAtAction("GetGameNight", new { id = gameNight.Id }, gameNight);
         }

-        // DELETE: api/Games/5
+        // DELETE: api/GameNights/5
         //
-        // Deletes an individual game with the requested id.
+        // Deletes an individual game night with the requested id.
 The id is specified in the URL
         // In the sample URL above it is the `5`.
 The "{id} in the [HttpDelete("{id}")] is what tells dotnet
         // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
         //
         [HttpDelete("{id}")]
-        public async Task<IActionResult> DeleteGame(int id)
+        public async Task<IActionResult> DeleteGameNight(int id)
         {
-            // Find this game by looking for the specific id var game = await _context.Games.FindAsync(id);
+            // Find this game night by looking for the specific id var gameNight = await _context.GameNights.FindAsync(id);
-            if (game == null)
+            if (gameNight == null)
             {
-                // There wasn't a game with that id so return a `404` not found return NotFound();
+                // There wasn't a game night with that id so return a `404` not found return NotFound();
             }

-            // Tell the database we want to remove this record _context.Games.Remove(game);
+            // Tell the database we want to remove this record _context.GameNights.Remove(gameNight);

             // Tell the database to perform the deletion await _context.SaveChangesAsync();